-Methadone Withdrawal Symptoms and Signs, and Detoxification
+Methadone Withdrawal Symptoms and Signs and Detoxification

 When methadone was first introduced in 1947, it was primarily used to treat severe pain.
 Today, the synthetic opioid is used to treat addictions to drugs like heroin.
 Methadone, however, is also an addictive substance.
 A person may suffer methadone withdrawal symptoms when he or she stops using it.
 If you or someone you love is addicted to this substance, there are methadone withdrawal treatment options available.
-The best course of action is to call our free helpline at 1-888-579-6784 for information on treatment facilities that help people cope with methadone withdrawal.

-Signs of Withdrawals
+Signs of Methadone Withdrawals

 Methadone is an opiate, and sustained usage can lead to physical dependency.
 When use of the drug stops, a person may experience the following methadone withdrawal symptoms: